-For information on how to help your child stay safe and learn healthy lifestyle habits this school year, click on the links below.
+Learn how to help your child stay safe and learn healthy lifestyle habits this school year.

 Bullying can happen in all kinds of situations.
-It can be physical, verbal, social, or even happen online.
-Click on the links below to learn more about bullying, including how to know if your child is being bullied or is bullying.
+It can be physical, verbal, social or even happen online.
+Learn about bullying, including how to know if your child is being bullied or is bullying.

 - Bullying: Building a Child's Self-Esteem